Fezagepras

-Setogepram (PBI-4050, Fezagepras) is an experimental drug which acts as a mixed agonist-antagonist for certain free fatty acid receptors, being an agonist at FFAR1 (GPR40) but an antagonist at GPR84.
+Fezagepras (developmental code name PBI-4050), also known previously as setogepram, is an experimental drug which acts as a mixed agonist-antagonist for certain free fatty acid receptors, being an agonist at FFAR1 (GPR40) but an antagonist at GPR84.
 It has antiinflammatory and anti-fibrotic effects and has reached Phase II human clinical trials for treatment of idiopathic pulmonary fibrosis.
+However, development was discontinued for all indications in 2022.